mrcavalcanti/mosaicoo/docs/sources/installation/kubernetes.md

 +++
 aliases = ["/docs/grafana/latest/installation/kubernetes/"]
-description = "Guide for deploying Grafana on Kubernetes" keywords = ["grafana", "configuration", "documentation", "kubernetes"] title = "Deploy Grafana on Kubernetes" weight = 700
+description = "Guide for deploying Mosaicoo on Kubernetes" keywords = ["grafana", "configuration", "documentation", "kubernetes"] title = "Deploy Mosaicoo on Kubernetes" weight = 700
 +++

-## Deploy Grafana on Kubernetes
+## Deploy Mosaicoo on Kubernetes

-This page explains how to install and run Grafana on Kubernetes (K8S).
+This page explains how to install and run Mosaicoo on Kubernetes (K8S).
 It uses Kubernetes manifests for the setup.
 If you prefer Helm, refer to the [Grafana Helm community charts](https://github.com/grafana/helm-charts).

-If you are interested in Grafana Enterprise (not Grafana OS), jump to [Deploy Grafana Enterprise on Kubernetes](#deploy-grafana-enterprise-on-kubernetes) section.
+If you are interested in Mosaicoo Enterprise (not Mosaicoo OS), jump to [Deploy Mosaicoo Enterprise on Kubernetes](#deploy-grafana-enterprise-on-kubernetes) section.

-### Create Grafana Kubernetes manifest
+### Create Mosaicoo Kubernetes manifest

 1. Create a file called `grafana.yaml`, then paste the contents below.